ausraf720/T2A2/README.md

 `flask db drop`

-Then run this in the terminal to exit the venv:
+Then run this in the terminal to exit the venv and delete the folder:

 `deactivate`

+`rm -rf ./.venv`

+### NOTE

+The computer this project was programmed on did not work well with 'psycopg2-binary'.
+Instead, for everything to work, 'psycopg2' was installed in the following way to make everything work:

+`pip uninstall psycopg2-binary -y`

+`pip install psycopg2`

+This seems to only be a problem on some MAC systems, but shouldn't be an issue to other systems and OSs.
+If flask is able to run from just installing requirements file, don't do this.

 ## R1